timmo-x/vless_ws_tls_cf/README.md

   - WebSocket frames are indistinguishable from common real-time web applications
 - The WebSocket path is hidden behind a legitimate HTTPS site, and non-WebSocket access returns normal web content or 404 responses.

-### Enterprise Proxy Evasion (e.g. Zscaler)
+### Enterprise Proxy Evasion
-- This setup has been **successfully used through Zscaler and similar enterprise proxies** without detection because:
+- This setup has been testing and **successfully used through Zscaler and similar enterprise proxies** without detection:
   - Connections appear as standard HTTPS sessions to a well-known CDN (Cloudflare)
   - No unusual TLS fingerprints or non-standard ports are exposed
   - WebSocket traffic is common and explicitly permitted by most corporate proxies